+h.
 Advertising

 The Company follows the policy of charging the costs of advertising to expense as incurred.
+The Company has incurred no advertising costs from its inception.

+i.
 Concentrations of Risk

 The Company's bank accounts are deposited in insured institutions.
 The funds are insured up to \$250,000.
-At December 31, 2008, the Company's bank deposits did not exceed the insured amounts.
+At December 31, 2009, the Company's bank deposits did not exceed the insured amounts.